wpaven/alternator_export/README.md

 The concepts here are to
 1. Scan the dynamo table
 2. Convert the results to JSON
-3. Package the JSON to a .zip file
+3. Package the JSON to a .zip file (saving as gzip)
-4. Save to S3  (currently just saving to the filesystem)
+4. Save to S3 (Saving to S3, but currently first to file system)

 For 1, this code currently needs to be updated to run a parallel scan.